AhadQasmi/ML-Based-Phishing-Detection-/README.md

 After loading the extension, you can enter a URL in the input field.
 The system will classify the URL as either phishing or legitimate based on its training.

 ### Technical Specifications
-Programming Language: Python
+ -Programming Language: Python
-Data Processing Libraries: Utilizes various Python libraries for feature extraction and data cleaning.
+ -Data Processing Libraries: Utilizes various Python libraries for feature extraction and data cleaning.
-User Interface: Built with HTML, CSS, and JavaScript, complemented by a Flask API for communication between the extension and the backend
+ -User Interface: Built with HTML, CSS, and JavaScript, complemented by a Flask API for communication between the extension and the backend